 Keeping and saving notes ensures you’ll have a clear justification for your hiring decision.
 In the event you’re charged with making a biased decision or asking an illegal interview question, your notes will serve as your best defense.
 Have your list of questions handy, and write (or type) the candidate’s responses to each question.

-Another primary reason for notes is to aid your memory when it comes time to compare candidates and make a hiring decision.
-With ZipRecruiter you can save notes directly on the candidate’s application, so you have all the important information organized in one place.
+Another primary reason for notes is to aid your memory when comparing candidates and making a hiring decision.
+With ZipRecruiter, you can save notes directly on the candidate’s application, so you have all the important information organized in one place.
 This is especially helpful when you have multiple hiring managers reviewing candidates.
+Read our ZipRecruiter review to learn more about this platform and how it supports your hiring process.

 For more in-depth guidance on hiring, check out our guide to hiring new employees.